-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 222 governing Medicare coverage of home blood glucose monitors, effective March 7, 2026.
-Here's what billing teams need to know before the change takes effect.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 222 governing home blood glucose monitor coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know before submitting DME claims.

 Quick-Reference Table